-If you’re not yet ready for how Industry 4.0 will shape the future of your coding and marking operations, now is the time to start preparing.
-Here’s an introduction.
+If you haven’t prepared for the impact of Industry 4.0 on the future of your coding and marking operations, it’s time to begin getting ready.
+Here’s an overview.

 Get In Touch!